Timeline

 - Evaluation of the policy and stakeholder relevance via bilateral telephone interviews and email requests.

-It was recognized that there are specific ecosystems (e.g. marine) for which there are more knowledge gaps (e.g. ecological) than others (e.g. grasslands).
+It was recognised that there are specific ecosystems (e.g. marine) for which there are more knowledge gaps (e.g. ecological) than others (e.g. grasslands).
 However, from a policy perspective, it may be useful to use a general approach to all MAES ecosystem types followed by some case studies focusing on knowledge gaps specific to ecosystem services (e.g. pollination) or ecosystem types.
 This request is relevant to restoration across Europe, including the EU’s Overseas Countries and Territories.

 The Document of Work (DoW) described the results of the scoping activities and the background of the request and was the basis for the call for experts.